Everything you need to keep the hair on your head. If you're into that. Try hims for $5.

 There are countless studies showing that finasteride works very well at preventing hair loss in both the short term and the long term, and generally, 85 percent of people who use finasteride daily exhibit hair regrowth in the first three to four months.

 It’s also important to remember that one study doesn’t mean dutasteride is undoubtedly a better option.
 Right now, there’s limited data about dutasteride’s long-term performance as a hair loss treatment, meaning there’s no perfect way of knowing how effective it is over the long term.

 Finasteride and Dutasteride Both Have Rare, Tolerable Side Effects

 Finasteride and dutasteride both have side effects, but they’re rare and only affect a very small percentage of users.

-Most studies of long-term finasteride use show few, if any, users experiencing any sexual side effects from the treatment.
+Most studies of long-term finasteride use corroborate those figures.
 A 1992 study of finasteride resulted in no reports of negative sexual side effects in the 895 men that used the treatment for 12 months, even at a 5mg daily dose.

 Over the course of 24 months, the only negative side effects reported were reduced libido and ejaculation issues, which affected approximately one percent of patients.

 Other studies show similar results.
 A 48-week trial of finasteride that involved 212 men resulted in two people experiencing sexual side effects from finasteride, with one person in the placebo group also reporting sexual side effects.

 Participants in this study also reported that the negative effects stopped after they stopped using finasteride.

 As a whole, the data shows that finasteride is safe and that side effects are rare, reversible and generally not permanent.
 It also shows that many of the perceived side effects of finasteride could be the result of a placebo effect.